jokay/docker-ccu-historian/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help to improve
 title: ''
 labels: bug
-assignees: x-jokay
+assignees: jokay

 ---